Finding Solace In Grief: How To Deal With The Loss Of A Spouse

 There is no "right" way to grieve.
 It is a unique and personal journey, so giving yourself plenty of time and space to process your feelings in your own way, taking good care of yourself, and seeking support when you're ready is essential.
 Grief counseling is beneficial when navigating the process, especially for those experiencing overwhelming, prolonged grief.

-Because of its accessibility, convenience, and affordability, many find online therapy best fits them.
+Because of its availability, convenience, and affordability, many find online therapy best fits them.
 Platforms like BetterHelp match individuals with licensed counselors experienced in treating grief and loss from the comfort of home.
 You can speak to a therapist via video and online chat when it's convenient for your schedule, and unlike traditional therapy, there's no commuting to and from appointments.

 Online therapy is often more affordable than traditional therapy without insurance.
 Studies indicate it's also just as effective for treating complicated grief after bereavement